aerostack2/aerostack2/.github/PULL_REQUEST_TEMPLATE.md

 ## Description of contribution in a few bullet points

 <!--
-* I added this neat new feature
+* Added this neat new feature
 * Also fixed a typo in a parameter name in as2_controller_manager -->